Habibasyd/Netflix-Analysis/readme.md

 * **Result:** **2520 records** matched this criteria.

 ---
-*Note: The Jupyter Notebook, `netflix_analysis (1).ipynb`, contains all the code and visual outputs (like the bar graphs and heatmap) that support these findings.*
+*Note: The Jupyter Notebook, `netflix_analysis.ipynb`, contains all the code and visual outputs (like the bar graphs and heatmap) that support these findings.*